Skip to main content

 • doing special exercises

 Your physiotherapist will also be able to help.
-They will tell you about suitable exercises to help your symptoms.
+They will show you exercises that will help ease the pain.
 They may prescribe abdominal or pelvic support belts, which can provide relief.

-They may perform manual therapy to release tight muscles or ease discomfort in pelvic joints.
+They may work on you to release tight muscles or ease discomfort in pelvic joints.
 They can give you advice on pain relief methods.

 Talk to your GP or obstetrician if the pain remains severe.
 They can sometimes prescribe medicine to help ease the pain.